SagaBegins/java-multi-module-project-helper/README.md

 helper.ps1 is a powershell script which supports selecting gradle multi-projects, navigating between the sub-projects under the base multi-project.
 More features will be added soon.

+Some other helpful shell scripts and a multi-module project to test the java-helper file can be found [here](https://github.com/SagaBegins/demo-mm-java).

 ## Using java-helper.rc

     source <path to helper> [options]